Top 3 Things to Look for When Auditing a Medical Manufacturer

 To ensure that the training required to produce your product is occurring, OEMs need to pay close attention to training records.
 During an audit, the manufacturer’s internal training records should answer “Yes” to the following questions:

-Does training and re-training happen as often as it should be?
+Is training and re-training happening frequently enough?
 If there’s a training requirement for a task or subject that is constantly evolving, there should be recurring training.
-How frequently it occurs depends on the specific content of training, but the manufacturer’s personnel training records and their training requirements as recorded in their internal policies should match.
+How frequently it occurs depends on the specific training content, but the manufacturer’s personnel training records and their training requirements, as documented in their internal policies, should align.
 That documentation should also match current best practices.
-For example, an employee may need to receive training in basic machine shop safety only once, but more focused safety training may have to occur every time a new piece of equipment is introduced into the shop.
-That new machine may have unique safety features (like a light curtain) or safety hazards (e.g. laser light) which operators need to be aware of.
+For example, an employee may need to receive training in basic machine shop safety only once.
+Still, more focused safety training may be necessary whenever a new piece of equipment is introduced into the shop.
+That new machine may have unique safety features (such as a light curtain) or safety hazards (e.g., laser light) that operators need to be aware of.

 Are workers only performing tasks they’ve been trained on?
 If a new procedure or a new revision of an existing one requires training, only workers who have been trained on it should be able to sign off on the device history record (DHR) as having performed it.
 An audit shouldn’t uncover someone performing a new assembly or inspection procedure before they were trained on it.

-When revisions change on work instructions or drawings, are all the necessary people trained?
-Depending on the nature of the change, regulatory requirements, and the CM quality management system (QMS) training may not be necessary for anyone.
-But of course, what is documented and what is done should match.Does the Whole Company Take Quality Seriously?
+When revisions are made to work instructions or drawings, do all affected employees receive appropriate training?
+Depending on the nature of the change, regulatory requirements, and the CM quality management system (QMS), training may not be necessary for anyone.
+But of course, what is documented should match what is done.

 Thorough audits shouldn’t stop at just examining paperwork.
-OEMs should feel free to ask staff on the shop floor about basic quality system knowledge.
-They should know what their company’s quality policy is, where to find the standard operating procedures (SOPs) relevant to their jobs, and where to find the current released version of part and assembly drawings, if applicable to their job duties.
+OEMs should feel free to ask shop-floor staff about basic quality-system knowledge.
+They should know their company’s quality policy, where to find the standard operating procedures (SOPs) relevant to their jobs, and, if applicable to their job duties, where to find the current released versions of part and assembly drawings.

 Finally, look for any processes that rely on tribal knowledge instead of a well-documented SOP.
-If you happen to be near a technician performing rework, ask to see the repair or assembly documentation that details the re-assembly steps or part replacement procedure.
-Random spot checks like these are used by FDA auditors and you should use them too.
+If you happen to be near a technician performing rework, ask to see the repair or assembly documentation detailing the reassembly steps or the part replacement procedure.
+FDA auditors use random spot checks like these, and you should use them too.

 Checking the CheckersA third area you should focus attention on is the calibration records of any test and inspection equipment used for quality control testing.
-It’s good practice to re-calibrate every piece of equipment every year, but in some cases, a more frequent schedule is needed.
-Any out of calibration equipment should be removed from the work area and set aside until serviced.
-Also, the certified accuracy and precision of each piece of equipment must meet or exceed the requirements of the measurements or other test results (like “go/no go” tests that use feeler gauges).
+It’s good practice to recalibrate every piece of equipment every year, but in some cases, a more frequent schedule is needed.
+Any out-of-calibration equipment should be removed from the work area and set aside until serviced.
+Also, the certified accuracy and precision of each piece of equipment must meet or exceed the requirements for the measurements or other test results (such as “go/no go” tests that use feeler gauges).

-As an FDA-registered and ISO 13485 certified medical contract manufacturer, we know firsthand the effort and diligence required to maintain a company-wide culture of quality, a culture that’s revealed in audit after audit.
+As an ISO 13485 certified medical contract manufacturer, we know firsthand the effort and diligence required to maintain a company-wide culture of quality, one that's evident in audit after audit.
 That’s why our OEM customers trust us with their customers, patients, and business.
-If you’re looking for a trustworthy medical manufacturer, give us a call.
+If you’re looking for a trustworthy medical manufacturer, reach out to us.

 Topics: